-You may have seen Leanora McLellan‘s story “The Most Valuable Cups in the World,” in our March magazine — read an excerpt of it here.
+You may have seen Leanora McLellan’s story “The Most Valuable Cups in the World,” in our March magazine, which you can read here.
 We’re pleased to present another one of her Zen stories, “Time to Die.”

 Ikkyu, the Zen master, was very clever even as a boy.
 His teacher had a precious teacup, a rare antique.
 Ikkyu happened to break this cup and was greatly perplexed.
 Hearing the footsteps of his teacher, he held the pieces of the cup behind him.
 When the master appeared, Ikkyu asked: “Why do people have to die?”